Slickdeals/style_guide/README.md

 * `if node.run_list.include?('foo')` i.e. branching in recipes based on what's in the node's run list.
 Better and more readable to use a feature flag and set its precedence appropriately.
 * `node['foo']['bar']` i.e. setting normal attributes without specifying precedence.
 This is deprecated in Chef 11, so either use `node.set['foo']['bar']` to replace its precedence in-place or choose the precedence to suit.
 * `include Opscode::OpenSSL::Password` - Using include causes the different phases of the chef run to read this differently and can cause larger namespace clash issues.
 Use `::Chef::Recipe.send(:include, Opscode::OpenSSL::Password)` and `::Chef::Resource::Nanme.send(:include, Opscode::OpenSSL::Password)` instead
-* `log` resource.
-Use `::Chef::Log.{warn,crit,info}` instead.
-This d

 Tests
 -----
 * Unit and Integration tests should be written for all cookbooks.
 * All unit tests are written in ChefSpec/RSpec and all Test Kitchen tests are written in ServerSpec.
 * All tests should be runnable using a Rakefile.
-This rakefile should run test:quick by default (foodcritic, rubocop, and chefspec) and there should be a test:ci that runs Test Kitchen and then test:quick
+This rakefile should run test:quick by default (foodcritic, rubocop, and chefspec) and there should be a test:ci that runs Test Kitchen and then test:quick.
-* All `rake test:ci` tests and coverage should return 100% should pass before incrementing the version number and/or pushing to master
+* All `rake test:ci` tests should pass before incrementing the version number and/or pushing to master.

 Templates
 ---------
 Included with this Style Guide is a code_generator.
-When bootstrapping cookbooks, or files you use the chef command included in ChefDK.
+When bootstrapping cookbooks or files you use the chef command included in ChefDK.

     chef generate XXXXX filename -g <this_repo>/code_generator

-All the following should be generated this
+All the following should be generated with ChefDK
 * cookbook
 * recipe
 * attribute